 Be aware of other serious complications and most common adverse reactions

 Some serious complications with IUSs like LILETTA are sepsis, perforation, and expulsion.
 Severe infection or sepsis, including Group A streptococcal sepsis (GAS), have been reported following insertion of other LNG-releasing IUSs.
 Aseptic technique during insertion of LILETTA is essential to minimize serious infections such as GAS.

 Perforation (total or partial, including penetration/embedment of LILETTA in the uterine wall or cervix) may occur, most often during insertion, although the perforation may not be detected until sometime later.
+Perforation may also occur at any time during use.
 Perforation may reduce contraceptive efficacy.
 If perforation is suspected, locate and remove LILETTA as soon as possible.
 Surgery may be required.
 Delayed detection or removal of LILETTA in case of perforation may result in migration outside the uterine cavity, adhesions, peritonitis, intestinal perforations, intestinal obstruction, abscesses, and erosion of adjacent viscera.
 The risk of perforation is higher if inserted in lactating women and may be higher if inserted in women who are postpartum or when the uterus is fixed retroverted.

 Partial or complete expulsion of LILETTA may occur, resulting in the loss of contraceptive protection.